-Considering the current state of the economy, and diminished interest in traveling to expensive vacation destinations, Ron is convinced that now is the time to begin spreading the word about the excitement and adventure that a family could enjoy if they were to take a trip along Route 66, and he’s sure Route businesses (and their suppliers) would appreciate increased business as well.
+Considering the current state of the economy, and diminished interest in traveling to expensive vacation destinations, Ron was convinced that now was the time to begin spreading the word about the excitement and adventure that a family could enjoy if they were to take a trip along Route 66, and he’s sure Route businesses (and their suppliers) would appreciate increased business as well.

-To that end, Ron is trying to reach those “potential” visitors by combining his Visit 66 promotional efforts with an organization that is immediately recognized worldwide as an authority on Tourism and a source of related business information.
+To that end, Ron was trying to reach those “potential” visitors by combining his Visit 66 promotional efforts with an organization that is immediately recognized worldwide as an authority on Tourism and a source of related business information.
 That organization is known as a Chamber of Commerce, and virtually every town and city has one.
 The challenge is to attempt to unite all of those independent Chambers along the Route with all of the Route 66 organizations to promote their mutual interests.

-Having already completed many hours of research, Ron has now launched the first Chamber of Commerce to represent a “community” of businesses that are situated in eight states along the 2,448 mile historic highway, and whose success may depend on outside marketing and promotion to attract new travelers.
+Having already completed many several years of research, Ron launched the first Chamber of Commerce to represent a “community” of businesses and supporters that are situated in eight states along the 2,448 mile historic highway, and whose success may depend on outside marketing and promotion to attract new travelers.

-Going back over eighty-six years ago, the first big promotional effort began during the early days of Route 66 by a man named Cyrus Avery, who was a member of the federal highway board and whose task was to create the Federal Highway System.
+Going back over eighty-seven years ago, the first big promotional effort began during the early days of Route 66 by a man named Cyrus Avery, who was a member of the federal highway board and whose task was to create the Federal Highway System.
 Cyrus Avery selected the number "66" for the new interstate road and he also established the “U.S. Highway 66 Association” to ensure financial and promotional support for his favorite creation.
 These efforts also helped cover the expenses for paving, and in 1938, Route 66 truly was the first fully-paved American highway.
 In 1970 the Association became the "Main Street of America Association" which lasted until it closed in 1976.
 In the thirty-four years since, there has been no similar organization promoting Route 66.